Snakes of Central Queensland

 Black-headed python Aspidites melanocephalus

 The black-headed python is dark brown above, often lighter on the sides with numerous brown or blackish cross-bands.
 Its head, neck and throat are black.
 It is generally found inland.
 It is mostly active at night but can be diurnal during the cooler months.
 It feeds largely on reptiles, including venomous snakes although small mammals and birds are occasionally taken.
 This species does not have the heat-sensing pits on the lower jaw that are found in other pythons.
-It grows to an average length of 1.5m.
+It grows to an average length of 1.5m (reaching a maximum length of 2.5m).

 Carpet python Morelia spilota

-The carpet python ranges from pale to darker greyish-green or brown in colour.
+The carpet python has many colour variations ranging from pale to darker greyish-green or brown.
 It has black-edged pale blotches enclosing pale yellow spots and markings.
 The belly is cream or yellow, variegated with dark grey scales.
 The scales on top of the head are granular (there are no large head shields between the eyes).
 It is often found in trees, sometimes living in another animals' burrow.
 These pythons are often encountered on the road on warm spring and summer nights in all habitat types within their range.
 They are mainly active at night, feeding on mammals, reptiles, birds and frogs.
 They grow to an average length of 2m (specimens are known to exceed 4m).

 Spotted python Antaresia maculosa